alphagov/government-service-design-manual/service-manual/technology/security-as-enabler.md

 There is no standard set of technical, procedural or personnel controls for any particular Impact Level, and so specifying requirements in terms of Impact Levels is unclear and inaccurate.
 Instead, security requirements should be defined in terms of the level of protection that each information asset should be given, and expectations around its through-life protection.

 ###8.
-"I've got lots of IL3 records, which aggregate to IL4, so I need to build a confiential back end system"
+"I've got lots of IL3 records, which aggregate to IL4, so I need to build a confidential back end system"

 It's true that if you are building a system which handles many records, the impact of loss of many of them is likely to be higher than loss of one or two.
 Although Business Impact Levels are often misused as shorthand for protective markings, there is no direct mapping from Impact Level to protective marking.